12 Part Blog Description

 Thank you for your time –

-PS In March 2012 I launched a new, free-to-use, searchable Online Directory of North American Licensed Sports Products Companies – it can be found at www.LicensedSports.net .
+PS In March 2012 I launched a new, searchable Online Directory of North American Licensed Sports Products Companies – it can be found at www.LicensedSports.net and costs $59 to use for three months.
 This is a highly searchable directory of licensed sports products companies in North America, companies that have been licensed by various sports leagues (NFL, MLB, NBA, NHL, NCAA, Nascar, MLS, etc.) as well as the various players’ associations (NFLPA, MLBPA, NBAP, NHLPA) and there is nothing like it anywhere on the internet.

-So if you’re looking for all the licensed sports products companies based in Connecticut, or all of the NFL licensees which sell housewares, or all companies licensed by the NBA and the NHL and MLB, check out this terrific, free, and highly searchable resource at www.
-LicensedSports.net .
+So if you’re looking for all the licensed sports products companies based in Connecticut, or all of the NFL licensees which sell housewares, or all companies licensed by the NBA and the NHL and MLB, check out this terrific and highly searchable resource at www.
+LicensedSports.net.
+If you're not sure if this database would be worth the investment, check out this 3 minute video that gives you a sense of what to expect.

 If you are considering going through the process of acquiring a sports license(s), or if you are considering working with an existing licensee, you should strongly consider meeting with Scott as he criss-crosses North America.